 Strict industry standards also mean environmental harm, corruption and non-compliance with responsible forest management practices are extremely rare.

-Although sourcing from New Zealand does mean a long total distance travelled for our timber, the efficiency offered by bulk sea IMO 2000 compliant freight is substantial: other options produce between 500% and 9800% as much CO 2 e per tonne per km transported.
-The extended service life of our products further reduces the overall impact of transport on lifetime costs.
-For a quite extreme example, Accoya wood made from New Zealand Radiata Pine shipped to our plant in the Netherlands, then being shipped back again for use in Brisbane, Australia actually has a lower CO 2 e cost per volume per year of product life than Blackbutt or Spotted Gum sourced ‘locally’ in Canberra and driven to Brisbane by truck.
+Sourcing from New Zealand does increase the distance travelled by our timber, but the extended service life of our products means the overall impact of transport on lifetime costs is relatively small.
+Accoya wood made from pine shipped to our plant in the Netherlands, then shipped back again for use in Brisbane would still have lower CO2e impact per cubic meter per year of product life than Blackbutt or Spotted Gum sourced ‘locally’ in Canberra and driven to Brisbane by truck.

 Taken together, sound forestry practices and the accelerated growth rate and carbon sequestration of the pine we source, makes New Zealand our first choice for timber.
 However, we sometimes use other sustainable wood sources to provide the best possible balance of quality, sustainability and availability.